alexkravets/heroku-mongo-backup/README.md

 *heroku-mongo-backup* does:

-1. Backups all db collections to the single file in _tmp_ folder;
+1. Backup db collections to the single file;
 2. Gunzip the file;
-3. Pushes gzipped file to the Amazon S3 server;
+3. Pushes backup to the specified S3 bucket;

 ## Setup and configuration